Vampire: Americas

 During the late 18th and 19th centuries the belief in vampires was widespread in parts of New England, particularly in Rhode Island and eastern Connecticut.
 There are many documented cases of families disinterring loved ones and removing their hearts in the belief that the deceased was a vampire who was responsible for sickness and death in the family, although the term "vampire" was never used to describe the dead.
 The deadly disease tuberculosis, or "consumption" as it was known at the time, was believed to be caused by nightly visitations on the part of a dead family member who had died of consumption themselves.
-The most famous, and most recently recorded, case of suspected vampirism is that of nineteen-year-old Mercy Brown, who died in Exeter, Rhode Island in 1892.
+The most famous, and most recently recorded, case of suspected vampirism is that of nineteen-year-old Mercy Brown, who died in Exeter, Rhode Island, in 1892.
 Her father, assisted by the family physician, removed her from her tomb two months after her death, cut out her heart and burned it to ashes.

+Sarah Roberts (1872–1913) was an Englishwoman who died and was buried in Pisco, Peru.
+After her death, a legend evolved that she was a vampire and bride of Dracula.
+On June 9, 1993, the 80th anniversary of her death, locals in Pisco feared she would come back to life and take her revenge.